Twitch Partnership vs Affiliate: Which is Better?

 Here are the advantages and benefits of being a partner:

-Twitch partners can monetize off of ads.
+Twitch Partnership can monetize off of ads.
 Not only that, but they are also entitled to run live streams and be ad-free for subscribers.
 What this means is all of their subscribers do not have to go through an ad while they are watching the live stream.
 However, for those who are not subscribed, they are subjected to watching the ad and having that stream break.
 Thus, the viewer can miss 30 seconds of content which eventually makes them want to hit the subscribe button to avoid that stream break.

 Full Access to Transcoding